glsorensen/sweater_weather/README.md

 ## Welcome to Sweater Weather

 #### Sweater Weather is a Rails API application used to return data for road trips.
-The variety of endpoints will allow users to input params on the front end and return weather, food, length, and other details realated to the trip.
+The variety of endpoints will allow users to input params on a front end application to return weather, food, length, and other details realated to the trip.

 #### This app will be used in conjunction with a front end framework like React.